olets/shiki/README.md

 ### remark-shiki-twoslash

+> [!NOTE]
+> This is [shikijs/twoslash's remark-shiki-twoslash package](https://github.com/shikijs/twoslash/tree/main/packages/remark-shiki-twoslash) forked and split into a standalone repo.
+Learn more in [CONTRIBUTING.md](CONTRIBUTING.md).

 [You might first want to read the user docs first](https://shikijs.github.io/twoslash/).

 This module sets up markdown code blocks to run through [shiki](https://shiki.matsu.io) which means it gets the VS Code quality